HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 <figcaption>{{ figure_link(caption="Technology with higher desktop adoption rates.", sheets_gid="1172584192", sql_file="most_used_tech_by_domain_rank.sql") }}</figcaption>
 </figure>

+{# TODO (Authors) - Column alignment looks really off on this chart, its hard to read the last 3 columns #}

 Given the changes to performance measurement and prioritization, it's reasonable to consider the absence of these JavaScript-heavy third party assets as part of an intentional effort to improve mobile page experience.
 The Facebook Pixel analytics script was found on -1.70% fewer mobile sites than desktop.

 Mobile sites were more likely to adopt certain technologies, but with a smaller margin.
 Blogger was found on 3.13% of mobile sites and 1.67% of desktop sites